seanwhs/AI-for-Everyone---Your-New-Superpower/labs/lab1-sarcopenia.md

 Focus on safety, consistency, and quality of life.
 ```

-3. Review the generated article.
+3. Review the generated article:

    * Ensure language is calm and senior-appropriate
    * Confirm all 5 exercises are clearly explained